Evexi/Evexi/readme.md

 #

 ### Install
-This repo provides both a package for the player API and a package for Scan (remote part of interactive content).
+This repo provides a package that contains both `window.Evexi` for content API methods and `window.Scan` (remote part of interactive content).
 It also provides type definitions, examples and documentation for everything Evexi.
 Please note the players API can change with the version so please ensure you are referring to the definitions that match the player version that the package is running on.

 To setup:
 ````bash
 yarn add MRXTechnology/Evexi
 ````

-In your tsconfig.json file add the following:
+In your application you can then import the package as a whole using `import 'evexi'` or you can import the scan package only using `import Scan from 'evexi/package/Scan'`.
+If you want definitions only you can add these like so:
 ````json
 {
     "compilerOptions": {